kbroderick/fis-scraper/README.md

    - create per-roster analysis (points, rank and result over time; particular   attention to delta in rank between selection and graduation)
    - allow for web scraping to generate roster
    - web interface
+   - update race scraping to identify future and cancelled races and report as such (2016 import has suspiciously high number of "no results" returns, but hand sampling shows all to be canceled per FIS site)
    - consider supporting Team Parallel, Team combined (see below)

 ## Functionality notes